What is a Tax Levy?

 Offer in Compromise

-Offers in Compromise (OICs) settle your tax debt for less than you owe.
-The IRS will only accept an OIC if you don’t have equity in assets or disposable income to pay towards your tax debt.
+Offers in Compromise (OICs) settle your tax amounts due for less than you currently owe.
+The IRS will only accept an OIC if you don’t have equity in assets or disposable income to pay towards your back taxes due.
 The offer must also be at least as much as your reasonable collection potential.

 OICs may include a lump-sum payment or series of payments.
 The IRS generally won’t try to levy your assets while they consider your OIC.
-If your offer is accepted, the IRS will forgive your remaining tax debt once you pay your offered amount and meet the other terms of your agreement.
+If your offer is accepted, the IRS will forgive your remaining back taxes due once you pay your offered amount and meet the other terms of your agreement.

 You may be able to avoid the levy if it would cause serious financial hardship.
 You will need to show specific proof of the consequences that will occur if the levy takes place.

 The IRS has ten years to collect once the IRS assesses a balance with some exceptions.
 States also have various rules on statutes, with some being longer and some shorter than the IRS.
-If your financial situation does not improve, the statutes will eventually expire, and the IRS can no longer attempt to levy for the debt owed.
+If your financial situation does not improve, the statutes will eventually expire, and the IRS can no longer attempt to levy for back taxes owed.

 Dispute the Tax Liability

 You can argue that you don’t owe the tax to avoid a levy.
 However, you may not be able to present these arguments at a CDP hearing if you had an earlier opportunity to make these arguments and failed to do so.